Newex/SolidNetsEasyClient/README.md

 This is a client for making type safe requests to the [nets easy API endpoint](https://developers.nets.eu/nets-easy/en-EU/api/payment-v1/).

 ### Status
-Current development status is: under development, non functional library.
+Current development status is: under development, somewhat functional library.

 # Quickstart